How Bexley decide primary school places

 You haven’t answered my question

-We go into more detail about all these things and more in our Admission to Primary Schools 2024 to 2025 pages.
-Or you can contact us on schooladmissions@bexley.gov.uk
+We go into more detail about all these things and more in our Admission to Primary Schools 2026 to 2027.
+Or you can contact us being emailing schooladmissions@bexley.gov.uk